369geofreeman/machine-learning-algorithms-and-data-structures/Data-Structures/Linked-Lists/README.md

 		currentNode.next = newNode
 ```

-We add the data to the Node class creating a new node, then we iterate through the nodes using the ".next" pointer to get to each next one until we reach the end where we finally add our new node.
+First we add the data object to the Node class creating a new instance of the class Node holding the data, then we itterate through the nodes using the ".next" pointer to get to each next one until we reach the end where we finally add our new node.

-This method is key to a lot ways we can manipulate our linked list.
+This method is key to many ways we can manipulate our linked list.
 To find the length we can itterate in the same way counting on each itteration and returning the total.
 If we want to display all the items we can print them out on each itteration and so on.

-To see a collection of methods in a working code example [click here]()
+To see a collection of such methods in a working code example [click here](https://github.com/369geofreeman/machine-learning-algorithms-and-data-structures/blob/main/Data-Structures/Linked-Lists/linked-list.py)

+To see a  collection of coding challenges involving linked lists [click here](https://github.com/369geofreeman/machine-learning-algorithms-and-data-structures/tree/main/Data-Structures/Linked-Lists/Examples)